bakad3v/Android-AntiForensic-Tools/README.md

 ## Installation
 In the "Releases" section, you can download 5 versions of the app.
 2 of them can be installed as regular APKs, and 3 need to be installed via ADB or using root.
 Installation process for those apps will be described below.
 Versions that can be installed as usual APKs have the drawback that the self-destruct option is not compatible with administrator privileges, and administrator privileges are required to protect against passwords brute-force.
 Therefore, they are called "NOT_RECOMMENDED" and their installation is not recommended.

 4 versions of the app are disguised as other apps - [Island](https://github.com/oasisfeng/island) and [Shelter](https://gitea.angry.im/PeterCxy/Shelter).
 They have changed the package name, icon, and name.
-This is to ensure that after app uninstallation or self-destruction for an adversary examining the system it looks as if you uninstalled one of those apps from the device, not Android AntiForensic Tools.
+This is because even after uninstallation app's package name and maybe some other data will remain in some places of the system.
+It's needed to change apps package name so that after app uninstallation or self-destruction for an adversary examining the system it looks as if you uninstalled some other app from the device, not Android AntiForensic Tools.
 However, it is possible that even renaming the package will not prevent traces of the application from being detected by an advanced adversary; further research is required to verify this.
 These apps were chosen for cloaking because they're open source, and you're unlikely to use both apps at the same time.
 If you have one of these installed on your device, install a version of Android AntiForensic Tools that masquerades as the other.

 Ideally, I recommend changing the package name yourself before installing.
 When renaming, select the package name used by an existing app that isn't on your device.
 The process of renaming a package will be described below.